**Alt Text:** Two men stand in a golf shop examining a selection of golf clubs.

 The Supply Chain Drama: Will We Run Out?

 With a plot twist worthy of a Hollywood blockbuster, concerns about metal shortages are rising faster than a hipster coffee shop in Brooklyn.
-The demand for metals in semiconductor manufacturing is rocketing, and with it, the scramble for enduring sourcing.
+The demand for metals in semiconductor manufacturing is rocketing, and with it, the scramble for sustainable sourcing.

 What Are Industry Leaders Saying?